 Creator Of Red Solo Cup, Robert Hulseman, Dies At 84

 You might not know Robert Hulseman by name but there is a good chance you've held his invention.
-The Red Solo Cup is the go-to drinking vessel for picnics, parties and keggers.
+The red Solo Cup is the go-to drinking vessel for picnics, parties and keggers.

 Hulseman, who invented the cup, died last week at the age of 84, The Associated Press reported on Thursday.

-When the Hulseman family still owned Solo Cup Co., Robert was working for his father Leo, who had started the company in his garage in 1936.
+When the Hulseman family still owned Solo Cup Co., Robert was working for his father, Leo, who started the company in his garage in 1936.

 Solo was one of the first companies to market small paper cone cups that were common to see alongside water coolers in the 1940s.